Mahomes, Goff Showcase the Future of the NFL in Greatest MNF Game Ever

 Well, not like this.
 But you understand.

-Monday's game, the third-highest scoring in league history, will be talked about for years, maybe decades, and at the core will be how Goff and Mahomes kept fighting and scoring.
-So many times Goff hit deep passes in stride, same with Mahomes.
+Monday's game will be talked about for years, maybe decades, and at the core will be how Goff and Mahomes kept fighting and scoring.
+So many times Goff hit deep passes in stride—same with Mahomes.
 So many times they hit the perfect throw.
 Play after play, series after series.

 Just when you thought Goff was done, he'd come back.
 Just when you thought Mahomes was done, he'd come back.